Chirag-Sharmaaa/SQL_Project_Data_Analytics/README.md

 ## The questions I wanted to answer through my SQL queries were:
-What are the top-paying data analyst jobs?
+1. What are the top-paying data analyst jobs?
-What skills are required for these top-paying jobs?
+2. What skills are required for these top-paying jobs?
-What skills are most in demand for data analysts?
+3. What skills are most in demand for data analysts?
-Which skills are associated with higher salaries?
+4. Which skills are associated with higher salaries?
-What are the most optimal skills to learn?
+5. What are the most optimal skills to learn?

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-SQL: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+**SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
-PostgreSQL: The chosen database management system, ideal for handling the job posting data.
+**PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
-Visual Studio Code: My go-to for database management and executing SQL queries.
+**Visual Studio Code**: My go-to for database management and executing SQL queries.
-Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+**Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.